AI-Unleashed/Product-Genie/README.md

 ## How it works

-This project uses the [ChatGPT API](https://openai.com/api/) and [Vercel Edge functions](https://vercel.com/features/edge-functions) with streaming.
-It constructs a prompt based on the form and user input, sends it to the chatGPT API via a Vercel Edge function, then streams the response back to the application.
+This project uses the [Open AI GPT API](https://openai.com/api/) and [Vercel Edge functions](https://vercel.com/features/edge-functions) with streaming.
+It constructs a prompt based on the user input, sends it to the GPT API via a Vercel Edge function, then streams the response back to the application.

 ## Running Locally